xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandma-stories/index.en.markdown

 {{<figure src="grandma-at-university.jpg" caption="Grandma visiting her University (2014)">}}

-Upon marrying my grandfather,
-my grandma enrolled at the Fourth Military Medical University[^2].
+After marrying my grandfather, my grandma enrolled at the Fourth Military Medical University[^2].
-She later became a part of the first generation of doctors in the People's Republic of China to receive modern medical training.
+She later became part of the first generation of doctors in the People's Republic of China to receive modern medical training.

-Such doctors were a rarity in China at the time.
+Such doctors were rare in China at the time.
 Therefore,
-even though she hadn't received surgical training, a colleague tried to teach her to perform minor surgeries.
+even though she hadn't received surgical training, a colleague tried to teach her how to perform minor surgeries.
-Unfortunately,
+With argument,
-my grandma's hands were too delicate to make incisions in a patient's skin.
+my grandma recalled that her hands were too delicate to make incisions in a patient's skin.
 As a result,
 she remained an internist until her retirement.

 During the Korean War,
 some injured soldiers were sent to her hospital for treatment.
-Among them was a paraplegic soldier who was often distressed and would hurl abuse at the medical staff.
+Among them was a paraplegic soldier who often distressed the medical staff with his anger.
-"But when it was my turn to take care of him, he never yelled at me," my grandma would say with pride.
-This is the only time I can recall my grandma boasting about something she had done.
+"But when it was my turn to take care of him, he never yelled at me," my grandma said with pride.
+This is the only instance I can recall my grandma boasting about something she had done.

 ## Legacy

 After my grandma's funeral,
-I paid a visit to her youngest brother, who was too frail to attend the ceremony.
+I visited her youngest brother, who was too frail to attend the ceremony.
 As we reminisced about my grandmother, he told me,